George R.R. Martin Will Not Finish ‘Game Of Thrones’ Books To Build Film Studio?

 A post shared by Marion T. (@pixlbombr) on

 Apparently, George R.R.
-Martin is a busy man, and he has made himself even busier by launching the Stagecoach Foundation.
+Martin is a busy man and he has made himself even busier by launching the Stagecoach Foundation.
 Several reports claim that George R.R.
 Martin recently started a new project in Santa Fe.
-The world renowned author took a 30,000-square-foot of donated space and turned into to a non-profit office and production facility.
+The world renowned author took a 30,000 square-foot of donated space and turned into to a non-profit office and production facility.
 Moreover, this new studio welcomes films from Hollywood and those of newcomer filmmakers as well.

 Despite this new studio being a way for George R.R.
 Martin to help the rest of the filmmaking community, some fans can’t help but worry.
 George R.R.
 Martin is a known procrastinator and all the work involving HBO’s Game of Thrones has already slowed his writing down dramatically.
-How will the new Stagecoach Foundation affect George R.R.
+How will the new stagecoach Foundation affect George R.R.
 Martin’s unfinished books?

 The last book in the series George R.R.
-Martin was able to release was A Dance with Dragons, and it was released back in 2011.
+Martin was able to release was A Dance with Dragons and it was released back in 2011.
 It has been six years, give or take, since George R.R.
 Martin was able to dish out a new installment to A Song of Ice and Fire.
 A new project like the Stagecoach Foundation will surely take a lot of George R.R.
 Martin’s precious time.
 Although the title is an exaggeration of what fans fear, it may take significantly longer for any progress to be made for his books.

 Day 12 #grimdragon long reads.
 Well I guess you could say that these enormous books count under long books.
 But they are wonderfully huge and filled with so much amazing detailed storytelling it's insane ???? . . #book #bookstagram #igreads #bookstagramfeature #reading #reader #booklover #bookishfeatures #bookworm_insta #bookworm #bibliophile #bookrecommendation #youngadult #ya #yafiction #fantasy #gameofthrones #asongoficeandfire #georgerrmartin #clashofkings #stormofswords #feastforcrows #dancewithdragons #valarmorgulis